MatthewZhang473/2023-Trading-Competitions/financial_Information_from_competitions.md

 - What is an example of a short position?

     For example, you enter a short position on 100 shares of stock XYZ at $80, but instead of falling, the stock rises to $100.
 You'll have to spend $10,000 to pay back your borrowed shares—at a loss of $2,000.

+- Profit and Loss Calculation in IMC:
+    Profit calculations have been verified by the team based on your doubts.
+Confirmation is there - they are correct.
+When position is taken by Trader you spend some SEASHELLS on it and receive certain volume of product (BANANAS or PEARLS in tutorial round).
+PnL calculation is done based on hidden price visible to trading components only (bots) which varies over time.
+Bots put orders on market depending on configuration which is also hidden.
+We hope this explains situation